 The State collects and analyzes damage data for all utilities.
-Some of the trends that are reviewed are damage per thousand locate requests, damage by cause, damage by utility industry, damage by county, no-notice damage by county, markout error by company and many others.
+Some of the trends that are reviewed are damage per thousand locate requests, damage by cause, damage by utility industry, damage by county, no-notice damage by county, mark out error by company and many others.
 Starting in 2018, CT started utilizing a new damage reporting system that collects much more information, mirroring the data that DIRT collects.
 With this, the State analyzes data on a multitude of factors.

-In 2020, damage rate for damage to pipelines was 1.3 per 1000 miles.
+In 2021, damage rate for damage to pipelines was 1.2 DPTL.